hfadams/meta_ecosystem_model/README.md

 7) Data sharing agreement with the Government of Newfoundland and Labrador.

 ## Methods
-### In situ data
+### *In situ* data
+We collected water quality metrics (i.e., pH, water temperature, alkalinity, specific condyctivity, dissolved organic nitrogen, total nitrogen), benthic invertebrate samples, periphyton samples, channel measurements (i.e., depth, width, flow, substrate size), and canopy cover measurements at each stream site, following the Canadian Aquatic Biomonitoring Newtwork (CABIN) guidelines.

+We created three spatial extents within which to measure terrestrial disturbance: catchment, riparian (100 m buffer on either side of the upstream tributaries), and local (the closest 10% of the catchment area upstream of the sampling location).
+We then created three metrics for quantifying terrestrial disturbances at each spatial extent: 1) percent disturbed forest area (i.e., forest that had been cleared, logged, experienced severe defoliation from an insect outbreak or experienced a recent forest fire); 2) unpaved road density (ATV trails and logging roads); and 3) percent high human impact index area (i.e., has been assigned a human impact intensity ranking of 7-10 on a scale from 0-10, with 10 being the highest human impact).
+We also calculated percent wetland, lake, and rock/soil barrens within each spatial extent.

-We collected the in situ data in triplicate at each stream site and took the mean of the three samples.
-Refer to the manuscript and appendix A for detailed methods.
+Refer to the manuscript and appendix A for detailed methods on *in situ* data collection and processing.

 ### Model simulations
 After developing a riparian-stream meta-ecosystem model, we used Mathematica to solve for all possible analytical equilibria of the model.
 We then selected the equilibrium that was locally stable and feasible, and parameterized the model by generating 10,000 random parameter combinations, each within a range from 0-10 (or 0-1 if a proportion).
 From these we selected the first 1,000 equilibria taht were feasible, locally stable, and where the benthic invertebrate biomass was greater than periphyton biomass.
 We used these simulations as the "undisturbed" meta-ecosystem to which we created "terrestrial disturbances" by increasing key parameters to simulate tree removal and increased erosion.
 Refer to the manuscript and Appendix B for further details.